waveaccounting/frontendstyleguide/js.md

         var firstName   // lower camel case for variable names var TAX_RATE    // uppercase for constant or known global

 * Naming conventions, cont'd.
 Separate the concerns between CSS classes for styling and CSS classes for JavaScript hooks.
-Do not to use the former in js code at all, and use a
+Do not use the former in js code at all, and use a `js-` prefix on CSS classes for the latter.
+This helps tremendously when refactoring both visuals and behaviour.

     **No**